tlstommy/auto-warden-subtitles/README.md

 1. Download the appropriate .jar file from the versions section on [Modrinth](https://modrinth.com/mod/auto-warden-subtitles/versions), [Curseforge](https://www.curseforge.com/minecraft/mc-mods/auto-warden-subtitles/files), or from the [Github releases channel](https://github.com/tlstommy/auto-warden-subtitles/releases).
 2. Place the downloaded .jar file into the "mods" folder of your Fabric installation.

+### NeoForge Version

+1. Download the appropriate .jar file from the versions section on [Modrinth](https://modrinth.com/mod/auto-warden-subtitles/versions), [Curseforge](https://www.curseforge.com/minecraft/mc-mods/auto-warden-subtitles/files), or from the [Github releases channel](https://github.com/tlstommy/auto-warden-subtitles/releases).
+2. Place the downloaded .jar file into the "mods" folder of your NeoForge installation.

 ### Forge Version